BlyatManGopnik/gitdentity/README.md

 ```
 ## Usage
 ### CLI
 This program comes with a CLI manager for managing your identities.
 You can run it by not giving the program any arguments.
-Here is what the CLI looks like.
+Here is what the CLI looks like. v1.0.1 lets you use letters instead of numbers for input.
+The numbers are still supported if you want to use them.
 ```
 Gitdentity
 Current Identities:
 ------------------
 1 | example | Example Name | example@example.net
 2 | example2 | Example Person | example.person@example.net
-1) Add an Identity
+a) Add an Identity
-2) Delete an Identity
+d) Delete an Identity
-3) Exit this program
+e) Exit this program
 > :
 ```
 You can add an identity with `1` and it will write the identity to the SQLite database.
 You can delete an identity with `2` and it will delete the identity out of the database.
 You can exit the program with `3`.